Wondering where to stay in Iceland? Looking for the best hotels or Iceland accommodation for your self-drive trip along the Ring Road?

 This Iceland accommodation guide is a great resource for finding the best places to stay in Iceland and planning your own road trip.
 Find out!

 So you bought a cheap ticket to Iceland for next month, worked out the best trip itinerary, and start planning your road trip… It won’t take you too long to realize that you are not the only one – many affordable hotels in Iceland are fully booked months in advance.
 The ones that are available are either too expensive, not well located, really basic, or all of the above…

 Cheap flights and free stop-overs between Europe and the US have turned Iceland into an extremely popular travel destination.
-The number of tourists has increased dramatically in the last few years, at a rate of more than 20% per year for several years in a row.
+The number of tourists has increased dramatically in the last few years.
 It took some time for the infrastructure to catch up, but the good news is that it is now much easier to find good price-quality accommodation in Iceland than ever before.

 READ ALSO: Best Places to Visit Iceland

 Without further ado, below is our guide to the best places to stay during your self-drive trip in Iceland.
 Scroll down for all the info and tips!

 If you are looking for general information on where to stay in Iceland, it’s really hard to give a simple answer.
 The best places to stay in Iceland are the ones that fit your itinerary the best.